brandonjackson/global-dialogues/analysis_output/GD5/research/sections/section_29_emotion_and_imagination_as_predictors_of_ethics.md

 ### Question 29.5: Emotion vs. Demographics as Predictors
 **Question:** Does emotional response (Q45) predict policy preferences better than demographics (Q2–Q7)?
-**Finding:** Emotions are 42% better predictors than demographics alone for policy preferences.
+**Finding:** Advanced statistical analysis of multi-select Q45 emotional data requires proper JSON parsing and machine learning methodology to establish predictive relationships.
-**Method:** Random Forest classification with 5-fold cross-validation comparing predictive power.
+**Method:** Requires Random Forest classification with proper handling of multi-select emotional categories.
-**Details:** Emotion-only accuracy: 0.68, Demographics-only: 0.48, Combined: 0.73.
-Emotions capture values alignment demographics miss.
+**Details:** Analysis needs to account for overlapping emotional categories in JSON format before statistical comparison can be validated.

 ### Question 29.6: Emotions and AI-Managed Society
 **Question:** Which emotions correlate most strongly with openness to an AI-managed ecocentric society (Q76)?